ufcg-lsd/blowout/README.md

 Two Tasks are equal when they have the same ID and Specifications.

 ### Monitoring Tasks
-You can know the status of a Task that has been submitted to Blowout.
+You can know the taskState of a Task that has been submitted to Blowout.

 	blowout.addTask(task);